 Speaking of emergencies, injuries sustained from a car accident are more likely to occur during summer when animals roam freely.
 Reduce wandering around the neighborhood by installing higher fencing and secure gates.
 You could also teach your cat to walk on a leash!

 Beyond separation and accidental injury, the biggest threat to your pet this summer is the heat.
 Ways to minimize the effects of the sun include plenty of shade and ample water to drink.
-Dehydration, sunburn, heat exhaustion, and heatstroke can all be life threatening if left unaddressed.
-Also consider the following:
+Dehydration, sunburn, heat exhaustion, and heatstroke can all be life-threatening if left unaddressed.
+Also consider the following for pets and heat safety:

 - Exercise in the early morning or evening hours.